 1. Brix Refractometer

 When you’re just starting out, a hydrometer is essential for measuring the specific gravity of your wort, which is the ratio of its density compared to water.
-But upgrading to a refractometer is the way to go if you’re looking for greater control and precision.
+But a refractometer is the way to go if you’re looking for greater control and precision.
 This Brix refractometer not only measures your wort’s specific gravity, but the amount of sugar present.

 The big advantage of a refractometer is the ability to track starch conversion during your mash.
 And since it has a built-in temperature compensator, you can get accurate gravity readings without worrying about variations due to heat.
 This model provides results in both the Brix scale and standard specific gravity values.